weaveworks/weave-gitops-private/docs/adrs/0018-engineering-design.md

 ## Decision

-In order align around engineering discovery we take the following actions:
+In order to align around engineering discovery, we take the following actions:

 1. To record in this ADR that one of our strategy goals for 2023 is product consolidation where non-functional requirements are as important as functional.
 2. To support 1), to provide set of baseline topics that we consider each design should consider as baseline.